-Upon expiration of a Workers' Compensation absence, and prior to returning to work, the employee must obtain a physician's release and provide it to the HR and Office Manager or the employee's supervisor.
+Upon expiration of a Workers' Compensation absence, and prior to returning to work, the employee must obtain a physician's release and provide it to the Office Manager or the employee's supervisor.

 Potential employment following such Workers' Compensation absence will be determined based on the type of leave for which the employee qualifies.
 All employees qualifying for leave under the FMLA or USERRA will be placed in a like or comparable position upon their release to return to work or as otherwise required by law.
 Employees returning within the Extended Leave period, defined below, may return to a previously vacated position, at EVA's discretion and subject to availability, upon release to return to work.
 If the position is unavailable, the employee may be assigned to a substantially similar position or another suitable position for which the employee is qualified, subject to availability.
 If no position is available, the employee's name may be placed on the substitute roster, if any, and the employee may be considered for a subsequent vacancy along with other applicants.
 Employees exceeding the 30-day Extended Leave period will have been considered to have resigned and/or separated from employment due to unavailability to work, but will be able to reapply for any vacancies, subject to qualifications and availability of job openings.
-All employment agreements are for one academic school year.
-When the employment agreement expires according to the academic calendar and the employee's Employment Agreement, the position is no longer available for the employee to return to.
-The employee may apply for open positions for the next academic year if eligible for employment.